daydreamercodes/Eye-Reminder/README.md

 3. Put the app.asar file into `electron/Electron.app/Contents/Resources/`.
 4. Execute Electron.app to start the app.

 See [Electron docs](https://www.electronjs.org/docs/tutorial/application-distribution) for more information.
+### Known Bugs
+1. You must restart the app to restart the countdown.
+2. Options doesn't work.